iitis/QSWalk.jl/examples/README.md

-# QSWalkTutorials
+# QSWalk examples

-[QSWalk.jl](https://github.com/ZKSI/QSWalk.jl) provides package for [Julia programming language](https://julialang.org/) which enables high-performance analysis of quantum stochastic walks.
-Here we present tutorials in Jupyter notebooks forms.
+This directory contains example code demonstrating the capabilities of [QSWalk.jl](https://github.com/ZKSI/QSWalk.jl) package for [Julia programming language](https://julialang.org/).
+Exeample are provided in the form of Jupyter notebooks, as well as Julia files.

 Modules
 - [QSWalk](https://github.com/ZKSI/QSWalk.jl),